The new Sonos IKEA Symfonisk speaker is here – and it doubles as a work of art

 It's a shame that there's no Bluetooth support for times when you don't want to mess around with the Sonos app (if you don't have an iOS device for AirPlay), but we suppose you won't be taking the picture frame speaker out and about and away from your Wi-Fi network very often.

-It will be available to buy from July 15, and will cost £179.
-US and Australian prices are still to be confirmed, but that works out at around $250 / AU$330.
+It will be available to buy from July 15, and will cost $199 / £179.
+Australian pricing is still to be confirmed, but that works out at around AU$250.

 Hidden hi-fi